Finding the right place and people to care for your child while you work or go to school is very important decision…and

 Child Care Providers

-Workforce Solutions Child Care is fortunate to have approximately 100-150 contracted child care providers throughout our 11-county service area.
+Workforce Solutions Child Care is fortunate to have approximately 80-100 contracted child care providers throughout our 11-county service area.
 Selecting a quality child care provider is one of the most important decisions for a parent!
-Child Care may be provided by the individual providers who are licensed or registered with the state licensing agency, or by licensed child care centers.
+Child Care may be provided by child care providers who are licensed or registered with the state licensing agency.
 Most importantly – the choice is yours!

 Before selecting a child care provider, parents are urged to visit the facility to learn first-hand if it is the best program for their child and family.
 There is nothing better than a “walk through” visit to give you peace of mind that your child will be safe, productive and happy while away from home.
 Feel free to spend time with the facility Director, asking questions and observing “play time” to better understand the atmosphere of the center.
 A little extra time in making the right, quality selection could save a lot of time and aggravation later.
 Please don’t base this very important decision just on location…it is important to determine if each center provides the high quality care that you desire for your child.

 Please visit www.dfps.state.tx.us for more information on types of child care available.
 This website will inform you of compliance history, hours of operations, ages served, etc. Additionally, another great resource for choosing the right Child Care facility for your family is www.dontbeinthedark.org.